Continuation Vehicles: Don't wave the chequered flag too soon | Coller Capital

 Research & Insights

-Continuation Vehicles: Beyond the chequered flag
+Continuation Vehicles: Don’t wave the chequered flag too soon

 Record volumes and growing sophistication confirm continuation vehicles as a structural feature of private markets